Using Astrometry to Break Degeneracies in Stellar Surface Mapping: FORWARD MODEL

 \paragraph{Rotating star viewed equatorially: $\beta = 0$} In the equatorial case, the astrometric kernel terms $\mathbf{k}^h$ directly weight complex exponential oscillation terms, we obtain the following astrometric measurements for the stellar surface harmonics:

-\paragraph{Rotating star viewed from the pole: $\beta = \pi / 2$} This case is the most ill-conditioned and rank-deficient.
+\paragraph{Rotating star viewed from the pole: $\beta = \pi / 2$} This case is the most ill-conditioned, with the least information about the stellar surface.
 For any stellar surface, the signal is purely circular.
 Equivalently, the astrometric harmonics are non-zero only for $|m| = 1$.
 The terms $p_{l,m}^h$ are weightings defined in Appendix \ref{ap: pole}

 Finally, since the observed first moment is found as the sum over the contributions in $l,m$, for a stellar surface described by coefficients $s_l^m$, the overall astrometric signal is given by:

 Although this is the most weakly constrained case for inversion, it can also produce the strongest signal as the rotated kernel weightings $p_{l,m}^h$ are large and produce equal displacements in both x and y directions.
 Consistent behaviour is seen by \citet{Sowmya_2021}, showing pole-on configurations produce significant astrometric jitter that can interfere with measurements of planetary reflex motion.